6 Spatial and temporal patterns of the terrestrial carbon cycle

 A similar overall pattern is visible for the seasonal variation in GPP, but with some notable exceptions:

 • The highest seasonal peak daily GPP values are recorded at the temperate site DE-Hai.
-This is despite LAI being mostly higher at the tropical (BR-Sa3) than at the temperate site and indicates an very high mid-summer LUE of ecosystem photosynthetic CO2 uptake at the temperate site.
+This is despite LAI being mostly higher at the tropical (BR-Sa3) than at the temperate site and indicates a very high mid-summer LUE of ecosystem photosynthetic CO2 uptake at the temperate site.

 • The mid-summer peak daily GPP is (by far) lowest at the tundra site US-ICh.
 This reflects the very low LAI at this site.